kathyrollo/jcucumberng-framework/README.md

 $ mvn verify
 ~~~

-Artefacts are created in the `/target/` directory after the test run is complete.
+Artefacts are created in the `/target/` directory after the test execution is complete.

 ### Reporting
 Below is the generated dynamic HTML report in `/target/cucumber-html-reports/`: